 The research assistantship also provides health insurance at no charge for students; coverage is available for spouses and dependents for an additional fee.
 For more information see the UW Human Resources's web page on the Graduate Appointee Insurance Program.

-Career opportunities open to graduates with advanced training in medicinal chemistry include industry (chemical, pharmaceutical, laboratory medicine and biotechnology), government (EPA, FDA, NIH) and academia (pharmacy, chemistry, biochemistry, pharmacology and toxicology).
+Graduates with advanced training in medicinal chemistry go on to careers in industry (chemical, pharmaceutical, laboratory medicine and biotechnology), government (EPA, FDA, NIH) and academia (pharmacy, chemistry, biochemistry, pharmacology and toxicology).
 Our graduates are highly "marketable" and many receive offers for the most competitive entry-level positions in pharmaceutical or biotechnology companies.
-Recent graduates have joined Amgen, Inc., Seattle Genetics Inc., Pfizer Inc., and other companies.
-In addition, graduates are highly successful in obtaining prestigious post-doctoral positions in academia.
+Recent graduates have joined Amgen, Inc., Seattle Genetics Inc., and Pfizer Inc., among others.
+Graduates are also successful in obtaining prestigious post-doctoral positions in academia.
 Recent graduates have done post-doctoral work at Yale University, University of California San Francisco, University of California San Diego, Lawrence Berkeley National Lab, Queen Mary University of London, Children's Hospital Research Center, and others.

 We welcome requests for information and applications from talented students holding undergraduate degrees in chemistry, biochemistry, pharmacy, biology, or a closely related discipline.
 Admission decisions are based on academic record (minimum of 3.0 GPA for last 2 years of study), letters of recommendation, research experience and GRE scores.

 TOEFL scores are required of international students (minimum TOEFL score: paper based 580, computerized 237, iBT 92 with a 26 on the speaking portion).

 Send E-mail to email@example.com for more information about the Department of Medicinal Chemistry.